shrestha1/AT2-ADML-24996124/README.md

 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
+├── src                <- Custom python package for handling, preprocessing and transforming data.
 │
 ├── setup.cfg          <- Configuration file for flake8
 │